NovaCat35/memory-cards/README.md

 # Memory Card [WORK IN PROGRESS]
+A fun project inspired by Genshin Impact's TCG card game combined with memory brain teaser game.

+## DISCLAIMER & Inspiration ⚠️
+This is a fan-made project base on the game Genshin Impact.
+This project features materials protected by the Fair Use guidelines of Section 107 of the Copyright Act.
+All rights reserved to the copyright owners.
-A fun project inspired by Genshin Impact's character list, created based on this [React course](https://www.theodinproject.com/lessons/node-path-react-new-memory-card) from The Odin Project.
+Game premise is created based on this [React course](https://www.theodinproject.com/lessons/node-path-react-new-memory-card) from The Odin Project
 ## Features
 - Loading screen [For getting api]
 - Level Difficulty